 Elder Q&A

-The Elder Program is new to the Native American Cultural Center.
+The Elder Program is new to the Center for Native American and Indigenous Futures (CNAIF).
 However, this program was previously housed in the Applied Indigenous Studies Department until Fall 2016 and was known as the Traditional Knowledge Scholar program.
 This program has been an essential component to support NAU’s mission to serve Native American students and increase retention efforts.
 Placing Elder Cultural Advisors in one-on-one contact with students maintains cultural continuity, offers traditional knowledge teachings on campus and in the community about lifeways and indigenous philosophies, and balances Native cultural traditions with university life.
 The Elders do not hold faculty positions and are funded through private gifts and grants.

 The Elders are centered on meeting and mentoring students, and by helping them find solutions to individual problems by offering cultural and spiritual support.
 Other areas that the Elder Cultural Advisors assist with include giving presentations to NAU staff, faculty and students in a variety of formats and assisting students with off-campus referrals for spiritual and cultural needs and contributing to recruitment and retention efforts.

-The Elders are in the Native American Cultural Center.
+The Elders are in the Center for Native American and Indigenous Futures (CNAIF).
 Elders are involved in outreach, research, and other activities with the local Flagstaff and neighboring tribal communities.
-The Elders provide a lecture series every semester, check the NACC Events page for the dates of the Learning from Our Elders Lecture Series.
+The Elders provide a lecture series every semester, check the CNAIF Events page for the dates of the Learning from Our Elders Lecture Series.

 Elder Viki Blackgoat